We review the Natural Cycles app to see if this natural contraception is worth the hype.

 Where can I get the Natural Cycles app from?

-You can start using Natural Cycles as birth control by purchasing a monthly or annual subscription through the app (found on the App Store and Google Play).
+You can start using Natural Cycles for contraception by purchasing a monthly or annual subscription through the app (found on the App Store and Google Play).
 The annual subscription includes a two decimal basal thermometer, which you will need to be able to use Natural Cycles; but if you happen to have a decimal basal thermometer lying about then you can get started straight away!

 If not, whilst waiting for the thermometer to arrive, you can try using Natural Cycles in demo mode to have a play around and get a feel for the app.
 Before getting started be sure to read the User Manual, which contains all the information you will need to get the most out of Natural Cycles.